Pages

 Treatment for urinary tract infection

-Treatment for a urinary tract infection will depend on the cause of the infection.
-If the infection is caused by bacteria, you will be given antibiotics.
-Oral antibiotics are effective for lower urinary tract infections, while IV antibiotics are required for upper urinary tract infections.
+The treatment for a urinary tract infection depends on the underlying cause of the infection.
+If bacteria are responsible for the infection, antibiotics will be prescribed.
+Oral antibiotics are effective for treating lower urinary tract infections, whereas IV antibiotics are necessary for upper urinary tract infections.

-If you have recurrent urinary tract infections, you may be put on long-term, low-dose antibiotics or a single antibiotic dose after sexual intercourse if infections are related to sexual activity.
+For individuals experiencing recurrent urinary tract infections, the treatment approach may involve long-term, low-dose antibiotics or a single antibiotic dose after sexual intercourse, especially if the infections are related to sexual activity.

 • Recovery from urinary tract infections